In search of convexity: diagonals and numerical ranges: Introduction

 In this note we study the convexity of numerical ranges in three related situations, which surprisingly escaped the attention of experts.
 First, we show that the joint numerical range of commuting tuples is not necessarily convex.
 Such an example seems not to exist in the literature.
-Next we demonstrate that the version of the numerical range introduced by Asplund and Ptak \cite{asplund}, which is convex for all pairs of Hilbert space operators, is in general not convex for triples of operators even if the operators commute.
+Next we demonstrate that the version of the numerical range introduced by E. Asplund and V. Ptak \cite{asplund}, which is convex for all pairs of Hilbert space operators, is in general not convex for triples of operators even if the operators commute.

 Finally, we address the convexity of the set of constant diagonals of operators and operator tuples.
-The study of the structure for diagonals of operators in infinite dimensions was initiated by R. Kadison and W. Arveson, and has attracted a considerable attention over the last years.
+The study of the structure for diagonals of operators in infinite dimensions has a long history, and we refer to the recent survey \cite{LW19} for its finer details.
+In the beginning of $2000$'s it received an impetus due to the works by R. Kadison and W. Arveson, and has attracted a considerable attention over the last years.
 For a good introduction into Kadison's theory one may consult \cite{Arveson06}, see also \cite{Arveson_USA}.
-For a comprehensive account of the latest developments in this developing area of research, see a recent survey \cite{LW19}.
+For a comprehensive account of the latest developments in this developing area of research, see again \cite{LW19}.

 For $T \in B(H)$ acting on a separable space $H,$ its set of diagonals is defined as when $(e_n)_{n=1}^{N}$ varies through all orthonormal bases of $H$ and $N =\dim H.$ While $\mathcal D(T)$ is rarely convex as a subset of $l^\infty$ (see Section \ref{diagonals}), we show that the set of all $\la\in\CC$ such that $\langle Te_n, e_n \rangle= \la, 1 \le n \le N,$ for some orthonormal basis $(e_n)_{n=1}^N$ in $H$ is always convex.
 This set is naturally identified with a subset $\mathcal D_{{\rm const}} (T)$ of $\mathcal D(T)$ consisting of constant diagonals.
 The result gives a positive answer to a question of J.-C. Bourin from \cite[p.
 213]{B}.
 In case of operator tuples, the convexity of $\mathcal D_{{\rm const}} (T_1, \dots, T_n)$ remains an open problem.